tmichel/tmichel.github.io/_posts/2014-10-12-golang-send-test-email.md

 ~~~

 There is no call to `smtp.SendMail` yet, although in a constructor function we
 can easily wire it together.
-We pass the a function reference to `smpt.SendMail`
+We pass the a function reference to `smtp.SendMail`
 to the a newly created `emailSender` instance - the outside world will never
 know the difference.